 A benefit paid to help meet some of the costs an insured may incur by enrolling in a rehabilitation program for the purpose of returning to his or her occupation.

 In better policies, a disability that causes an insured’s income to fall more than 20% below its pre-disability level.
 Some companies include a loss of time requirement or the inability to perform some duties of the insured’s regular occupation.

 A sickness or disease, including a pregnancy, which is first diagnosed and treated while the policy is in force.

 A rider which pays a benefit if the insured is disabled under the policy and not receiving social insurance benefits.

-Laws enacted in California, Hawaii, New Jersey, New York and Rhode Island which provide the payment of benefits for the non-job-related sickness or injury.
+Laws enacted in California, Hawaii, New Jersey, New York, and Rhode Island provide the payment of benefits for non-job-related sickness or injury.

 An “entity” type arrangement under a buy-sell agreement in a corporation.
 See “Entity Arrangement.”